top of page

 Ruth Knipping

-Head of Production & Education
+Head of Production and Education

 Ruth Knipping - Graduate Engineer Textile and Clothing Technology, Textile Printing - has 20 years of experience in the globally operating textile industry.
 In her past positions as material manager, Ruth placed a strong focus on the sustainable production and procurement of fabrics, always respecting aspects of team-oriented and socially inclusive standards.
 After being a longtime member of the Social Fabric’s board, Ruth took a more active role in August 2021 as a Head of Production & Education.